 TOPIC: Interview and describe things that the county constitutional officers do on a daily basis, why they ran for office, and other questions you would like to find out information for your essay.

 Interview your Clerk of Superior Court, Probate Judge, Sheriff, or Tax Commissioner.
 Call their office and schedule a phone interview or virtual appointment regarding the COAG Scholarship Essay.
-Due to COVID-19, we are asking that these interviews be done over the phone or virtually.
+Due to COVID-19, these interviews be done in-person, over the phone or virtually.

-Submissions must be sent directly to email@example.com not through a local constitutional officer.
+Submissions must be sent directly to firstname.lastname@example.org through a local constitutional officer.

 To be entered into the scholarship contest, the subject line of the email MUST say: “2024 COAG SCHOLARSHIP SUBMISSION”

-All applications must be receivedby email at firstname.lastname@example.org no later than midnight on March 15, 2021 or they will be deemed ineligible.
+All applications must be received by email at email@example.com later than midnight on March 15, 2023 or they will be deemed ineligible.
 NO LATE ENTRIES WILL BE ACCEPTED.

 Scholarship Application Packet